 As shown in Table 4-1, above, much of the high and medium development potential areas are already under lease.
 Over the long term, the development of federal oil and gas in the withdrawal area under the proposed action is likely to be reduced compared with the level of development within the area under the No Action Alternative.
 However, it is difficult to quantify the extent of the reduction in federal oil and gas production under a withdrawal.
-Quantification would depend on several factors, including the level of demand, oil price, technological advancements in extraction technology, and the amount of additional development occurring on existing leases.
+Quantification would depend on several factors, including the level of development occurring on existing leases.
 The best available estimate of projected oil and gas development is provided in the 2018 RFDS, which estimates 3,200 new oil and gas wells (2,300 horizontal and 900 vertical or directional) for the period from 2018 to 2037 in the Mancos-Gallup RMPA planning area (BLM 2018).

 The proposed Chaco withdrawal boundary is mostly within, but considerably smaller than, the area considered in the 2018 RFDS.
 The 2018 RFDS also provided a development potential rating for the entire FFO, including the entirety of the Chaco proposed withdrawal area.
 Based on the development potential data provided in the 2018 RFDS, estimates of oil and gas development within the proposed withdrawal under the No Action Alternative and proposed action were developed.
 Within the proposed withdrawal area, the BLM estimates that a total of 93 new oil and gas wells (66 horizontal and 27 vertical or directional) would be drilled over the next 20 years on currently leased and unleased minerals under the No Action Alternative.
-If the withdrawal were to occur, it is estimated that the development of a total of 47 new wells (approximately 20 horizontal and 27 vertical or directional) would be foregone because of the proposed withdrawal over the next 20 years.
+If the withdrawal were to occur, it is estimated that the development of a total of 47 new wells (approximately 20 horizontal and 27 vertical or directional) in federal mineral estate would be forgone because of the proposed withdrawal over the next 20 years.